utopia2046/Doc/md/Unity in Action Learning Notes.md

 ## Game GUI

-Heads Up Display (HUD): additional overlay text and buttons on top of game view.
+- Heads Up Display (HUD): additional overlay text and buttons on top of game view.
-Immediate mode system: explicitly issuing drawing commands every frame.
-(OnGUI method) Retained mode system: defining all the visuals once, and then for every frame.
+- Immediate mode system: explicitly issuing drawing commands every frame.
+(OnGUI method)
+- Retained mode system: defining all the visuals once, and then for every frame.

+> All HUD images must be attached to a canvas object

+To import a TrueType font with TextMeshPro, first import the font into Unity and then choose Window -> TextMeshPro -> Font Asset Creator.

 <!--
 TODO: unfinished below here